BlueBrain/Tide/doc/UserGuide.md

 More examples can be found in the examples folder of the source directory, or installed under ${install_prefix}/share/Tide/examples.

+## TIFF image pyramids {#tiffimagepyramids}

+Tide can open any image pyramid saved in standard TIFF file format.
+To easily convert an existing image to a TIFF pyramid use for instance ImageMagick:
+> convert myimage.xyz -monitor -define tiff:tile-geometry=512x512 -compress jpeg 'ptif:myimage.tif'

 ## Open ports {#openports}

 Tide listens on the following ports: